Diplomatic efforts seek to save Ukraine fighters in Mariupol - Zelenskiy

 United Nations-brokered evacuations began last weekend of some of the hundreds of civilians who had taken shelter in a network of tunnels and bunkers beneath the plant.
 But they were halted during the week by renewed fighting.

 On Friday afternoon, 50 women, children and elderly people were evacuated, Ukrainian Deputy Prime Minister Iryna Vereshchuk said, adding that the operation would continue on Saturday.
-The Russian side constantly violated a local ceasefire, she said, making the evacuation very slow.
+The Russian side constantly violated a ceasefire, she said, making the evacuation very slow.

 Russia confirmed the number of evacuees and said: "The humanitarian operation at Azovstal will continue on May 7."